adamfil/AnomalyDetection/README.md

 You will now have the necessary XML files in 'data/raw/eccl_ml_qa/all_stations/deploy/' to proceed.

-Training and Metrics
+Metrics
 ------------
-This section is aimed at running TrainingTemplate.ipynb.
+This section is aimed at running Metrics.ipynb.
 Running this will provide you with metrics for the given data, as well as dataframes which can be used to train machine learning algorithms on.

 The script for the modelling is based on following steps:
 1. Create conda environment with all necessary packages installed based on environment.yml.
 Only necessary at the first time: \